GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-kubernetes-google-container-engine/index.md

 1. Delete the cluster, which deletes the resources used by the cluster, including virtual machines, disks, and network resources.

-        gcloud container clusters delete hello-cluster
+        gcloud container clusters delete --zone=us-central1-a hello-cluster

+    Be sure to specify the same zone you used to create the cluster.

-Finally, you can delete the Cloud SQL instance, which will delete all databases it hosts.
+Finally, delete the Cloud SQL instance, which will delete all databases it hosts.

     gcloud sql instances delete hellodb